Back to case study

 Business case · Human-AI Teaming Systems

-Business case: a human-AI teaming platform with real constraints
+Business case: a human-AI teaming platform that keeps humans in charge

 Reference engagement: Georgetown SEST